kronosapiens/foundations/basic_concepts.md

 Why shell?
 Because the shell was a program that *wrapped around* (get it?) the kernel and provided a convenient way to run commands.
 A shell is also a program, much simpler than a GUI, which provides a text-based user interface.

 Why would someone use a shell over a more user-friendly GUI?
 Principally, for control.
 The primary drawback of a GUI is that it can only do what it was programmed to do.
 It is very hard to program a GUI, and the interfaces popular on modern computers are virtually impossible to modify.
 A shell, on the other hand, is a simple program that can do almost anything.
-If a GUI is intuitive but inflexible, a command line is less intuitive (at first), but extremeley powerful and flexible.
+If a GUI is intuitive but inflexible, a command line is less intuitive (at first), but extremely powerful and flexible.
 For programmers, data scientists, and others for whom work involves the organization and manipulation of information, this power and flexibility is crucial.
 This is why people use the command line.

 ## Working with the shell

 A shell is just a program.
-There are many of them.
-On Mac OSX, the default is the "[bash shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell))".
+There are many kinds of shell.
+On Mac OSX, the default is the [bash shell](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
 On Windows, there is [PowerShell](https://en.wikipedia.org/wiki/Windows_PowerShell).
 On OSX, you can open a bash shell by opening the "Terminal" application.
 On Windows, there is a PowerShell application.

 Firing up the shell will bring you to a boring-looking screen which looks something like this: